 Some of the bacteria are intracellular pathogens and therefore have to invade the cell in order to survive and multiply.
 In order to invade host cells, however, these bacteria have to first enter the body before they can invade the cell.

 In the case of bacteria like members of the genus Rickettsia, such vectors as ticks, lice, and fleas play an important role in their transmission to a human host.
-However, following a bite by one of these vectors, which promotes their entry into the body of the host, Rickettsia bacteria still have to invade the cell (particularly endothelial cells of blood vessels).

 To do this, they take advantage of surface adhesion proteins on their surface to attach to proteins (e.g. Ku70) located on the surface of the host cells.
 This activates a series of events that ultimately cause the cellular membrane to invaginate and form a vesicle around the bacteria.